awanio/vapor/README.md

 ## Security Considerations

-1. **Authentication**: Default credentials are for demo only.
-Change them in production.
+1. **Authentication**: Uses Linux system authentication - ensure strong user passwords.
 2. **Privileges**: The service requires root privileges for system operations.
 3. **JWT Secret**: Always use a strong, randomly generated secret in production.
 4. **HTTPS**: Use HTTPS in production environments.
 5. **Network**: Bind to localhost only or use proper firewall rules.
-6. **Terminal Access**: The WebSocket terminal feature provides full shell access as the authenticated user.
-On Linux systems:
+6. **Terminal Access**: The WebSocket terminal feature provides full shell access as the authenticated user:
-   - Users get their own shell sessions with their permissions
+   - Users get their own shell sessions with their Linux permissions
-   - The built-in `admin` user is mapped to `root` for administrative tasks
    - All terminal sessions are logged for audit purposes
    - Ensure proper authentication and network security when exposing this feature